weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-bind.md

 ## Additional search operators

-The `multi2vec-bind` vectorizer module will enable the following search operators in Weaviate: `nearText`, `nearImage`, `nearAudio`, `nearVideo`, `nearDepth`, `nearThermal`,  and `nearIMU`.
+The `multi2vec-bind` vectorizer module will enable the following search operators: `nearText`, `nearImage`, `nearAudio`, `nearVideo`, `nearDepth`, `nearThermal`,  and `nearIMU`.

 These operators can be used to perform cross-modal search and retrieval.

-This means that when using the `multi2vec-bind` module you can query with and retrieve any of the above combinations of modalities.
+This means that when using the `multi2vec-bind` module any query using one modality (e.g. text) will include results in all available modalities, as all objects will be encoded into a single vector space.

 ## More resources